Campervan Planning and Design

 Read our blog on campervan roof tents: Roof tents and annexes

 You can now consider all the items you will need to get a budget for your van conversion.
 This will include the conversion vehicle, all the components required and any professional costs.
 This is likely to go over your budget, don’t worry there are ways to address this.
 You could scale down your campervan build to suit your budget.
 Another way is to get a more basic vehicle ready, and then have plans for phase two or three in the coming years.
 This will allow you to get out in your campervan and enjoy it whilst improving it year after year.

 Using campervan conversion companies for the more difficult tasks will allow you to concentrate on what you can do and get you touring more quickly.
 Seat belts are an important part of any conversion and we would usually recommend that these are fitted by a professional.

-When making your Campervan budget make sure to do your research, there are many companies and suppliers out there providing all kinds of campervan accessories and products, so shop around.
-You can then itemise costs based on your research and get a really good idea of the overall campevan budget you will require.
+When making your Campervan budget make sure to do your research!
+There are many companies and suppliers out there providing all kinds of campervan accessories and products, so shop around.
+You can then itemise costs based on your research and get a really good idea of the overall campervan budget you will require.

 The design of your internal layout will be very much influenced by all of the components that make up the network of services and power in your campervan.
 It is usual to house many of the appliances, tanks, heaters, pipes and electrics near to each other, due to the way the interact together.
 To have a shower you will need water from the tank, which is pumped using mains hook up or the leisure battery, a gas or electric powered heater heats the water, the water is then directed to an external waste tank.
 The sink also requires hot water using the same equipment.
 If this was located far from the shower then this would require excess pipework which takes up room and ducting space, and may also impact the performance of the water pump.